 The number of swab and lymph node samples examined from swine and cattle should be at least 3,000 per year.
-The required sample size was reached for both the population of cattle and swine in 2019, and the programme documented a very low Salmonella prevalence in the examined populations.
+The required sample size was not reached for all the populations investigated in 2020 because of the Covid-19 pandemic, but the programme still documented a very low Salmonella prevalence in the examined populations.